Inokinoki/inoki-blog/source/_posts/OpenCL-0.md

 2. ATI Stream
 3. OpenCL

-NVIDIA Cuda is proprietary and of course supported by NIVIDIA.
+NVIDIA Cuda is proprietary and of course supported by NVIDIA.
 OpenCL is an open standard maintained by the non-profit technology consortium Khronos Group.
 But in face, the implementations rely on hardware/software providers.

 The important stuff of the various implementations is OpenCL Runtime libraries, which are prerequisites of executing a program that uses OpenCL.